schoeberl/cae-lab/finasgmt/README.md

 ## Simulator Architecture

+TODO: Start with easy words and the 32-bit version

-The simulator has to read a binary file containing RISC-V instructions (what about registry and memory files?).
-The program counter (PC) should start at the first instruction and otherwise execute according to the instructions, i.e., increase the PC by 1 and in the case of branches, update the PC to the instruction specified location.
+The simulator has to read a binary file containing RISC-V instructions.
+The program counter (PC) should start at the first instruction (address 0) and otherwise execute according to the instructions, i.e., increase the PC by 4 bytes (1 32-bit word) and in the case of branches, update the PC to the instruction specified location.

 Depending on the complexity of the input program it might execute arithmetic instructions, as well as load and store results in memory.
 In addition to the PC, you will therefore have to track registers, and potential memory content, throughout program execution.

-When you reach the end of the program, i.e., when the PC moves past the last instruction, you have to write out the content of all the registers.
+When you reach the end of the program, i.e., when the PC moves past the last instruction or exits the program with an exit `ecall 10` (see [Venus env. call](https://github.com/kvakil/venus/wiki/Environmental-Calls), you have to write out the content of all the registers.
 We will compare this output to the expected results, thereby verifying the correctness of your simulator.

+For debugging it will also be a good idea to write out the register contents after each instruction.

-You are NOT required to simulate the pipeline stages?
+You are *NOT* required to simulate the pipeline stages?

 ### Input